 Using a Blend to Report on Individual GA4 Conversions in Looker Studio

 Setting up a blend in Looker Studio is a good way to report on individual conversions.
 The blend allows us to set up a filter of all conversion data.

 Blends in Looker Studio are powerful, but can be pretty complicated.
-This Google article does a pretty good job of explaining how they work in Looker Studio if you’d like to learn more.
+Take a look at my blog/video exploring Mastering Blends in Looker Studio if you’re new to blends.
 Even if you feel like you understand blends pretty well, it’s always a good idea to spot-check values that result from a blend to make sure it’s doing what you want it to.

 - Create a blend.